Purdue-CS193/homework-0-AFZucek/index.md

 # Addison's First CS 193 Homework
 My Favorite things about CS 193:
--Only meets once a week
+- Only meets once a week
--Getting to learn cool topics like how to use terminal
+- Getting to learn cool topics like how to use terminal

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.